 - Python also offers an abundance of active data science libraries and a vibrant community.

-- Python is a good alternative for developers who need to apply statistical techniques or data analysis in their work, or for data scientists who work on integrated technologies that comprise the web apps or production environments.
+- Python is a good alternative for developers who need to apply statistical techniques or data analysis in their work, or for data scientists who work on integrated technologies that comprise web apps or production environments.

 - Python really shines in the field of machine learning due to the numerous libraries and flexibility that it has to offer.

 - This makes Python uniquely well-suited to developing sophisticated models and prediction engines that plug directly into production systems.

 - The extension of Libraries is really a huge asset since a robust set of libraries can make it easier for developers to perform complex tasks without rewriting many lines of code.

 Popular Python Libraries For Data Science

-With more than 15 thousand commits and over 500 contributors on its Github repository, clearly depicts that how much this library is popular.
+With more than 15 thousand commits and over 500 contributors on its GitHub repository, clearly depicts how much this library is popular.
 This is one of the most fundamental packages, for data science.
 NumPy stands for (Numerical Python).
 It provides an abundance of useful features for operations on n-arrays and matrices in Python.
 The library provides vectorization of mathematical operations on the NumPy array type.
 It also contains other things like: